Translated by: Linda Gaboriau

 BY COLIN THOMAS

 A single cellist plays in many of the most exquisite moments of this production of Lilies.
-Like the cello, this mounting and especially this script rever-berate with the twin harmonies of illusion and timelessness.
+Like the cello, this mounting and especially this script reverberate with the twin harmonies of illusion and timelessness.

 The story’s unfolding, though filled with surprises, is not dependent upon them.
-Its strength lies in to its epic sense of inevitability.
-In 1952, 10 men (the decision has been made here to portray them as ex-convicts) perform a play for Bishop Bilodeau, whom they are holding against his will.
+Its strength lies in its epic sense of inevitability.
+In 1952, ten men (the decision has been made here to portray them as ex-convicts) perform a play for Bishop Bilodeau, whom they are holding against his will.
 Simon Doucet is the leader of the ex-convicts, and the play they perform for Bilodeau concerns events in Doucet and Bilodeau’s hometown of Roberval, Quebec, in 1912.
 At that time, Doucet was in love with another youth, the impoverished Count Callier de Tilly.
 The narrative of Lilies centres on that love and on reactions to it.
-Lilies also con-tains yet another important layer of artifice: in the second play-within-a-play, Doucet and count Vallier perform together in The Martyrdom of St. Sebastian, a school project.
+Lilies also contains yet another important layer of artifice: in the second play-within-a-play, Doucet and Count Vallier perform together in The Martyrdom of St. Sebastian, a school project.

 Lilies is subtitled The Revival of a Romantic Drama, and the heart of the text lies in the romantic/religious conflation of love and death.
 Playwright Michel Marc Bouchard plays a profound, and distinctly homosexual, variation on the theme.